normanarnold492/notes/README.md

 4. Use version controllers and continuous integration tools to keep track of your changes and ensure that yourcode is working correctly.This will save you time and frustration in the long run.
 5. Stay up-to-date with the latest programming languages and tools.
 As technologies evolve, it'ssimply more effective to learn and use the newest tools and languages available.
 6. Don't be afraid to ask for help.
 There are always people inthe community who are willing to lend a hand and share their knowledge.By reaching out and asking questions,you can learn from their experience and become a better programmer.

+# 2024-02-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes that before optimizing your code for speed or efficiency, ensure it works correctly and is easy to understand.
+Unnecessary optimization early on can introduce unnecessary complexity, bugs, and hinder future development.
+Only when you have concrete data indicating a need for improvement should you start optimizing specific parts of your program.